stevejobws/iGRLDTI/README.md

 ### Requirements
 HINGRL is tested to work under Python 3.6.2
-The required dependencies for HINGRL are Keras, PyTorch, TensorFlow, numpy, pandas, scipy, and scikit-learn.
+The required dependencies for iGRLDTI are Keras, PyTorch, TensorFlow, numpy, pandas, scipy, and scikit-learn.

 ### Contacts
 If you have any questions or comments, please feel free to email BoWei Zhao (stevejobwes@gmail.com).